Cook smarter

 Recipes in multiple languages

-Many family recipes are written in the original language — Italian, Spanish, Yiddish, Chinese, Arabic.
+Many family recipes are written in the original language, whether Italian, Spanish, Yiddish, Chinese, or Arabic.
 AI recipe importers can typically read text in major languages, but culinary terms and handwriting styles vary.

 For these cards, the best approach is photo import followed by manual review with a family member who reads the language.
 Preserve the original language in a note field and add the translation as the main recipe text.